 - 7. The objector shall complete a "Request for Reevaluation of a Resource" form for each resource to which he/she objects. - 8.
 The building principal and other appropriate personnel (i.e. superintendent, faculty person involved, and media person) shall be informed. - 9.
-Upon receipt of the completed and signed "Request for Reevaluation of a Resource" form, the principal or designee shall, within five (5) regular school days, refer it to the Building Committee for Reevaluation of the Resource. - A. Use of the questioned resource shall not be restricted during the reevaluation process. - B. The Building Committee for Reevaluation of Resources shall consist of: the principal; three (3) teacher's familiar with the subject material; the building media person, and two (2) Community Representatives.
-The committee chairperson shall be determined by the committee. - C. The committee will: - 1.
+Upon receipt of the completed and signed "Request for Reevaluation of a Resource" form, the principal or designee shall utilize a building committee for reevaluation of the resource or make a decision based on the information available. - A. Use of the questioned resource shall not be restricted during the reevaluation process. - B. A building committee will be determined by the principal and they will facilitate the meeting. - C. If a committee is utilized they will be: - 1.
 Be notified of the objection. - 2.
 Read, view, or listen to the questioned resource in its entirety. - 3.
-Meet to consider the questioned resource and make a decision within 14 regular school days of receipt of the completed and signed "Request for Reevaluation of a Resource" form. - 4.
-Follow all procedures outlined in the Guidelines for Reevaluation committee (page 6). - 5.
+Meet to consider the questioned resource and make a recommendation to the administrator within ten (10) regular school days of receipt of the completed and signed "Request for Reevaluation of a Resource" form. - 4.
 The principal informs the objector of the decision. - 10.
-If the objector is not satisfied with the building level decision, he/she may submit their objection to the District 518 Committee for Reevaluation of a Resource.
+If the objector is not satisfied with the decision, he/she may submit their objection to the Superintendent/Designee.
+A decision shall be made to refer this objection to the Reevaluation Committee or referred directly to the school board for further consideration.